Ouachita Parish Profile

 Program Highlights

-Ouachita Parish ranks 44 out of 64 parishes for health outcomes (2022 County Health Rankings).
-Ouachita FCS Community Nutrition Programs include EFNEP, Flavors of Health, and SNAP-Ed.
-The LSU AgCenter conducts nutrition education through series of classes, special events, and social marketing to promote healthy communities and lifestyles.
-Partnerships have been formed through Healthy Communities Coalitions to promote policies, systems, and environmental (PSE) changes to help make the healthy choice easier.
-Ouachita FCS also offers the Healthy Beginnings for Your Baby series of parenting skills classes on a referral basis.
-Southern University provides tobacco prevention education.
+Ouachita Parish typically ranks in the mid-to-lower range for health outcomes compared to other parishes in Louisiana according to County Health Rankings data.
+Ouachita Nutrition and Community Health (NCH) Programs include Flavors of Health and SNAP-Ed.
+Nutrition education is conducted through series of classes, special events, and social marketing to promote healthy communities and lifestyles.
+Partnerships have been formed through Healthy Communities Coalitions to promote policies, systems, and environmental (PSE) changes to make healthy choices easier.

 4-H Youth Development

-The Ouachita 4-H Club focus for 2022-2023 is Mental Health Awareness.
-We have approximately 650 youth enrolled with 200 volunteers for the current school year so far.
-Ouachita 4-H has project clubs focusing on shooting sports and photography, as well as a junior leader program and livestock opportunities.
-A variety of contests, camps, workshops, and citizenship opportunities continue to be available to our youth throughout the 4-H Program on parish, regional, and state levels.
-These opportunities target the three 4-H mission mandates: Science, Engineering, and Technology; Healthy Living; and Citizenship.
+The Ouachita 4-H Club focus for 2024-2025 is Science for elementary and Service-Learning for middle and high schools.
+Ouachita 4-H maintains project clubs in shooting sports, robotics, photography, junior leadership, and livestock opportunities as well as a new zoology club.
+A variety of contests, camps, workshops, and citizenship opportunities continue to be available to our youth on parish, regional, and state levels.
+These opportunities target three 4-H mission mandates: Science, Engineering, and Technology; Healthy Living; and Citizenship.

 Agriculture and Natural Resources